mnlazs/game/README.md

     surface.blit(text_surface, text_rect)
 ```

-5.The draw_shield_bar function is defined, which is used to display a shield bar on the screen.
+5. The draw_shield_bar function is defined, which is used to display a shield bar on the screen.
 ```
 def draw_shield_bar(surface, x, y, percentage):
     BAR_LENGHT = 100